Online BS in Health Care Administration: Curriculum

 Note: For students in the BS in Health Care Administration program, the Business Administration minor is already built into your program’s curriculum.
 To officially add this minor to your degree, contact your advisor.

-An introduction to the overall management of health-related organizations.
-Emphasis is on integrating fundamental tools, concepts, applications and principles as a basis for successful management of a health-related business.
-Focus is on managerial leadership, problem solving and critical thinking within contemporary health care-related organizations.
+This course introduces the overall leadership and management of health care organizations.
+Emphasis is placed on integrating fundamental tools, concepts, applications and principles as a basis for successful leadership of a health care business.
+Upon completion, the student will be familiar with managerial leadership, problem solving, and critical thinking within contemporary health care organizations.
+Prerequisite: none.
+Offered: fall, summer

 The organization and theory of the American legal system and its relationship with the business environment, including contracts, tort law, and parts of the Uniform Commercial Code and its provisions concerning sales, the law of agency, and employment law.
 Prerequisites: ENG 1020 or ENG 1040 or permission of the instructor, department chair, or school dean.